How do you get more backlinks in 2022?

 I then sort them so that the strongest links with the highest DR are at the top.

-In short, you want to see that the site is getting links from high-quality sources.
+In short, you want to see the site getting links from high-quality sources.

 Use the same criteria from above.